Hyperhidrosis

 • Apparatus-based and blood tests: If secondary hyperhidrosis is suspected, further investigations may be necessary.
 For example, thyroid values, blood sugar, hormone levels, and other parameters are checked.
 Alternatively, imaging procedures such as CT or MRI may be required for further clarification.

 Not all tests are always necessary.
-Which examination is appropriate depends on your individual situation.
-You can also take our free [Online Quick Check] in advance to better assess whether a medical evaluation is recommended.
+Which examination makes sense depends on your individual situation.
+You can also take our free online quick check in advance to better assess whether a medical evaluation is recommended.
 We offer a brief complimentary video call here, and after 12 minutes you will have clarity on how to proceed.

 Treatment